 Saying that, on your first lesson everything starts very gently – your teacher will hold your little one whilst you get into the pool for the first time, there is no negotiating slippery wet steps and holding your baby.
 It sounds like a small thing, but that was something I was quite nervous about!
 Before the course, I kept thinking about dropping her, so that took a weight off my mind.

 Once in the water, we introduced ourselves and everyone had to say what they hoped they’d get from the lessons.
+The water is so lovely and warm, perfect for baby swimming.
 We then learned some of the famous Water babies songs (which will get stuck in your head for DAYS after each lesson – trust me!) and just enjoyed seeing our babies splashing around in the water for the first time.

 I think my heart raced out of my chest when we did that first underwater swim, but I was clearly more worked up than Violet as she smiled soon afterwards.